Internships & Experiential Learning

 - Apply knowledge gained from coursework to on-the-job situations

-- Meet and work with professionals in your field and establishing contacts for references
+- Meet and work with professionals in your field and establish contacts for references

 - Gain a competitive edge for employment or graduate school admission